 The Act on Prevention of Transfer of Criminal Proceeds was created based on two laws, the amended Customer Identification Act and a portion of the Act on Punishment of Organized Crimes, in order to address changes in money laundering trends more effectively and comprehensively in a way consistent with global standards set out by the FATF 40 Recommendations in 2003.

-The Act provides for preventive measures to combat ML/TF by imposing obligations on specified business operators to perform CDD, record keeping, filing STRs, etc. In 2011, various amendments were made to the Act, including the addition of verifying details for transactions, the addition of telephone forwarding service providers to the list of specified busi-
+The Act provides for preventive measures to combat ML/TF by imposing obligations on specified business operators to perform CDD, record keeping, filing STRs, etc., and the following shows important details among them.